I’ve become something of a podcast junkie lately, and recently my sister turned me on to Hardcore History. (Thanks, sis!)

-I think it’s a careful line that the church must always walk: how to translate the gospel to the culture without polluting the gospel with cultural values that go against the gospel.
+I think it’s a careful line that the church must always walk: how to translate the gospel for the culture without polluting the gospel with cultural values that go against the gospel.
 And furthermore, we have to realize that Christian virtues may look different walked out in different cultures, but at their heart are all fruits of the same spirit.
-(One Lord, one faith, one baptism, one God and Father of all–regardless of various cultures in which we live.)
-For example, generosity may look differently in the lives of Christians in America or Cameroon or Mongolia, but all Christians are suppose to be generous, or kind or seek justice or whatever.
+(One Lord, one faith, one baptism, one God and Father of all –regardless of various cultures in which we live.)
+For example, generosity may look differently in the lives of Christians in America or Cameroon or Mongolia, but all Christians are supposed to be generous or kind or seek justice or whatever.

 But at the same time, we ought to be alert to the ways in which syncretism is prevalent in our culture.
-We can see how Clovis and Charlemagne mixed the gods of their age–the Germanic version of Thor, in this instance–with the gospel to create a conquering religion.
+We can see how Clovis and Charlemagne mixed the gods of their age — the Germanic version of Thor in this instance — with the gospel to create a conquering religion.
 The questions we should ask ourselves are what are the gods of our age, and how have we mixed them with the gospel?
 Just throwing out the first thing that comes to mind, but our particular culture worships progress and image and success, among other things.
 Some of us have political positions we can mistake for gospel truth.
-How have those values and beliefs been mixed with gospel in our own hearts?
+How have those values and beliefs been mixed with the gospel in our own hearts?